12 Small Business Startup Costs You Should Expect

 Regardless of whether you rent or purchase a business location, it’ll be fairly expensive.
 Due to this, many small business owners operate from their homes in the beginning.
 If you’re low on cash, this might be your best option to start.

-Workspaces, also known as coworking spaces, are another popular option that you could consider.
-They are much more affordable, and are set up and ready to use from day one.
+Another popular option is coworking spaces.
+They’re relatively affordable and are set up and ready to use from day one.
 Many of them are complete with furniture, Internet, printers, kitchens, meeting rooms, and other amenities.
-If something goes wrong, such as a printer jamming, the coworking space usually has staff there to fix it.
-You can join one space or use coworking membership apps such as Croissant that are similar to WeWork, which allow members to work from multiple locations, but on a much more cost-effective budget.
+Plus, if something goes wrong, such as a printer jamming, the coworking space usually has staff there to fix it.

 If you truly can’t afford any sort of space, you could work on a traveling basis.
 For instance, a service business could visit clients in their homes, instead of having a business location.
-No matter what your choice is, you’ll likely have to factor in space to your startup costs.
+No matter what you decide, you’ll likely have to factor in space to your startup costs.

 Although all businesses don’t sell inventory, if you’re in the retail, restaurant, wholesale, or manufacturing sectors, you likely need some form of inventory.
 Unfortunately, ordering inventory can create financial challenges.
-If you have too much inventory, you risk spoilage or getting stuck with items that aren’t selling, but if you have too little, you could lose customers who aren’t willing to wait for an item to be re-stocked.
+If you have too much inventory, you risk spoilage or getting stuck with items that aren’t selling.
+But if you have too little inventory, you could lose customers who aren’t willing to wait for an item to be restocked.

-Although inventory financing exists, it comes with minimum requirements which are usually not possible for new startup businesses.
-We suggest making inventory a part of your initial startup budget, and applying for financing if needed once your business is operational.
+Although inventory financing exists, it comes with minimum requirements which usually aren’t possible for new startup businesses to meet.
+We suggest making inventory a part of your initial startup budget, then apply for financing once your business is operational if necessary.

-As you start your business, you’ll need to spread the word about your products or services.
-For instance, you might invest in banners, business cards, online PPC advertising, radio or print ads, and brochures, to name a few ideas.
+When you start your business, you’ll need to spread the word about your products or services.
+For instance, you might invest in banners, business cards, online PPC advertising, print ads, and brochures, to name a few ideas.

-Without investing in marketing, you won’t be able to accrue sales once your business is up-and-running.
+Without investing in marketing, you won’t be able to accrue sales.
 Still, to keep costs low, we suggest utilizing social media sites like Facebook and Twitter to advertise your new business.
 This way, you can market your business for free until your business starts generating sales!

-We live in a technology-driven world, and your startup’s website, app, and overall online presence is often the first interaction someone will have with your brand.
-Due to this, it’s important that your business has a professional-looking website that is user-friendly and provides customers with information about your services, products, hours, and contact information.
+We live in a technology-driven world, and your startup’s online presence is often the first interaction someone will have with your brand.
+Due to this, it’s important that your business has a professional-looking website that’s user-friendly and provides customers with information about your services, products, hours, and contact information.

 Most customers research products or services on the Internet.
 Even so, 59 percent of businesses with fewer than five employees don’t have an online presence.
 It’s very easy to ensure that you’re in the other 41 percent, thanks to services like Squarespace and WordPress.

-To get started, you must register a domain name, which usually carries a yearly fee.
-Then, you’ll pick a content management system (CMS) through which to build your website.
-These are sometimes free, but often require a monthly or yearly subscription cost.
+To get started, register for a domain name, which usually carries a yearly fee.
+Then, pick a content management system (CMS) that you can build your website through.
+Sometimes CMS services are free, but often require a monthly or yearly subscription cost.

-If you’re fairly tech-savvy, it’s pretty simple to do this even without a coding background, but if you’re not familiar with web design you may want to hire a web design company to build the website, which is an additional cost that usually is worth the investment.
+If you’re fairly tech-savvy, it’s pretty simple to do this even without a coding background, but if you’re not familiar with web design you may want to hire a web design company to build the website.
+Of course, this will be an additional cost, but usually it’s worth the investment.